kaushikikrityy/kaushikikrity.github.io/generic.md

 "My first exposure to contributing to open source as a software developer was during my first year of college.I was unable to comprehend anything.
 I questioned myself, *"Why am I doing this?"* However, after doing some research, I discovered that this emerging technology can help me in every aspect.
 That I have tried to include in this blog."

 ### <u>Benefits of Contributing to Open Source </u>

+##### 1. Learn about New Technologies, Tools, and Skills
+>Learning about new technologies and tools is made much easier by participating in open source projects.
+For instance, you might learn about a brand-new programming language or framework that you were unaware of.
+You might even discover a completely other method of operation that modifies the way you think about programming!

+##### 2. Increase community and peer recognition
+>You may network with other developers by participating in open source projects, which is a major advantage.
+This implies that you'll socialize, make friends, work on projects with other developers, find mentors, and have the chance to learn from one another.
+Many people appreciate contributing because they feel like they are giving back to the community in addition to networking and making friends.
+After all, the programming community is very dependent on its contributors.

+##### 3. Learn to Consider Other Developers' Points of View
+>One of the finest ways to learn how to approach a subject from different perspectives is to contribute to open source projects.
+Working on an open source project means you'll probably be collaborating with other programmers who each have their own distinctive ideas.
+This might help you view issues from a completely new perspective.

+The benefits of contributing to Open-Source is uncountable.
+So, **START CONTRIBUTING TO OPEN SOURCE**.
+I will be including **"How to contribute to Open Source in next blog"**.

+Thank you.